Treatment For Sciatica: A Commonly Used Term For Pain In The Back, Hip & Leg

 There are other spinal causes like stenosis (narrowing of an opening, but usually described as narrowing of the spinal canal), spondylolisthesis (slipping of a spinal bone forward), irritated spinal joints and sacroiliac joint problems may also result in back and leg pain or “sciatica”.
 Muscular problems like the piriformis muscle spasm can directly irritate the sciatic nerve.
 Other muscles in the lower back and gluteal region can refer pain to the hip and back of the thigh.

 However, cases of sciatica or back and leg pain must always be evaluated to determine what is causing the problem.
-Tumors, infections including tuberculosis and those that produce modic changes, uterine fibroids or endometriosis, vascular problems and other significant health issues can also cause sciatica, or what is described as sciatica.
+Tumors, infections including tuberculosis and those that produce rapid disc degeneration, uterine fibroids or endometriosis, vascular problems and other significant health issues can also cause sciatica, or what is described as sciatica.
 Confusing, yep.
 That’s why I dislike sciatica, both the pain and the term.
 Although other causes of sciatica besides disc herniation or degenerative compression are rare, evaluation by a health care professional is always recommended.

 How Is Sciatica Felt?